dbt-labs/docs.getdbt.com/website/docs/docs/deploy/webhooks.md

 A webhook is an HTTP-based callback function that allows event-driven communication between two different web applications.
 This allows you to get the latest information on your dbt jobs in real time.
 Without it, you would need to make API calls repeatedly to check if there are any updates that you need to account for (polling).
 Because of this, webhooks are also called _push APIs_ or _reverse APIs_ and are often used for infrastructure development.

 dbt Cloud sends a JSON payload to your application's endpoint URL when your webhook is triggered.
-You can send a [Slack](/guides/orchestration/webhooks/zapier-slack) or [Microsoft Teams](/guides/orchestration/webhooks/zapier-ms-teams) notification, [open a PagerDuty incident](/guides/orchestration/webhooks/serverless-pagerduty) when a dbt job fails, [and more](/guides/orchestration/webhooks).
+You can send a [Slack](/guides/orchestration/webhooks/zapier-slack) notification, a [Microsoft Teams](/guides/orchestration/webhooks/zapier-ms-teams) notification, [open a PagerDuty incident](/guides/orchestration/webhooks/serverless-pagerduty) when a dbt job fails, [and more](/guides/orchestration/webhooks).

 You can create webhooks for these events from the [dbt Cloud web-based UI](#create-a-webhook-subscription) and by using the [dbt Cloud API](#api-for-webhooks):